Go interfaces are not inheritance

 73}

 However, it is possible to make Go appear like it supports inheritance.
-An example of this is anonymous embedding, which is achieved by declaring an inner structure without a name.
-In such cases, fields of the inner structure can be accessed directly without explicit qualification.
-Utilizing this pattern, where inner structure fields are promoted to the outer structure, can improve readability in certain situations.
-Nevertheless, it is not recommended for scenarios where the inner structure needs to be explicitly visible.
+This is exemplified by anonymous embedding, which is achieved by declaring an inner struct without a name.
+In such cases, fields of the inner struct can be accessed directly without explicit naming.
+This pattern, where fields of an inner struct are promoted to the outer struct, can enhance readability in certain situations.
+However, it is not recommended when the inner struct needs to be explicitly visible.

 1package main